rust-lang/rust-playground/CRATE_POLICY.md

 - The top 100 crates based on [all time downloads][]
 - Crates from the [Rust cookbook][]

-The latest stable version of these crates are available, as well as whatever dependencies these crates require.
+A recent non-[prerelease][] version of these crates are available, as well as whatever dependencies these crates require.

+Please do not open issues or pull requests about adding or updating crates available in the playground.
+This list is maintained semi-automatically and all crates are updated at once to reduce duplicate work.
+The update frequency is sporadic, but usually corresponds to when a new stable version of Rust is released: every six weeks.

 ## Why is there a policy?